AsahiLinux/AsahiLinux.github.io/content/blog/2021/08/14-progress-report.md

 * m1n1 installed as a custom kernel, overriding the macOS XNU kernel
 * Files related to user authentication for recovery operations

 To do this, we built a prototype installer that can replicate this part of the macOS installation process, and guide the user through the process of installing m1n1.
-It uses Apple's [official restore images](https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/), which they make available for every macOS release on Apple silicon.
+It uses Apple's [official restore images](https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/), which they make available for every macOS release on Apple Silicon.
 Instead of downloading the 13+GB full OS image, it streams only the necessary components (the largest one being the 1GB recovery image) on demand.

 To launch the installer, the user just runs a shell script (`curl | sh` style) from either macOS or Recovery mode and follows the prompts: